Upload new images. The image library for this site will open in a new window.

 Read over the course titles and descriptions; be sure that you are interested.
 Through the Student Center in UDSIS, you can also learn about how your current courses would count in your new major or degree.
 Follow the instructions for using the

 Then review the requirements and restrictions for changing into the new major.
 Then, contact the department you're looking to switch into.
 They will be able to talk with you about the major and any possible concentrations.
 They may also be able to tell you whether any of your previous credit will apply.
-If you are not sure what you'd like to change your major to, you can call UAS for an appointment or set up a meeting with an advisor from the University Studies program.
+If you are not sure what you'd like to change your major to, you can call the CAS Student Success Center (SSC) for an appointment or set up a meeting with an advisor from the University Studies program.

 Designed for students interested in a particular field, minors provide programs of study less intensive and comprehensive than a major but with greater coherence than a group of courses selected at random.
 Minors have been approved in over 60 fields of study.
 In general, a minor requires at least 15 credits of course work.
 There are many options.
 For a list of all minors offered see: